Counter-ISIL Strikes Continue in Syria, Iraq

 Strikes in Syria

+-- Near Bab, two strikes destroyed a tactical vehicle and an excavator.

--- Near Ayn Isa, three strikes engaged two ISIL tactical units and destroyed a vehicle, five fighting positions, a command and control node, a vehicle bomb and a heavy machine gun.
+-- Near Raqqa, nine strikes engaged three ISIL tactical units; destroyed three fighting positions, an artillery system, a supply cache, a vehicle-borne bomb, a front-end loader, a tactical vehicle and an ISIL weapons storage facility; and damaged a supply route.

--- Near Dayr Az Zayr, five strikes destroyed three oil wellheads, 16 oil tanker trucks, two oil pumpjacks and an excavator.

--- Near Palmyra, two strikes engaged an ISIL tactical unit and destroyed two tactical vehicles.
+-- Near Dayr Az Zayr, a strike engaged an ISIL tactical unit and destroyed an ISIL checkpoint.

--- Near Raqqa, five strikes engaged two ISIL tactical units and destroyed a front-end loader, a vehicle bomb, a fighting position and a tunnel entrance.

 Strikes in Iraq

-Attack, bomber, fighter and remotely piloted aircraft and rocket artillery conducted eight strikes in Iraq, coordinated with and in support of Iraq’s government:
+Attack, bomber, fighter and remotely piloted aircraft, as well as rocket artillery, conducted five strikes in Iraq, coordinated with and in support of the Iraqi government:

--- Near Mosul, three strikes engaged three ISIL tactical units; destroyed four fighting positions, two vehicles, an ISIL-held building and a rocket-propelled grenade launcher; and damaged 39 supply routes, three tunnels and a front-end loader.
+-- Near Mosul, four strikes engaged three ISIL tactical units; destroyed a command-and-control node, a heavy machine gun, a tactical vehicle, 14 fighting positions, two vehicles, a mortar, an ISIL-held building, a vehicle-borne bomb and an ISIL weapons factory; suppressed an ISIL mortar team and artillery crew; and damaged 32 supply routes and an ISIL defensive berm.

--- Near Rawah, a strike engaged an ISIL tactical unit and destroyed a vehicle bomb, a vehicle bomb facility and a UAV launch site.
+-- Near Tal Afar, a strike engaged an ISIL tactical unit and destroyed a vehicle-borne bomb.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.